mechanomi/hunting-unicorns/preparation.rst

 There are three basic pieces of equpitment you'll need for hunting unicorns.

-As unicorns are solitary creatures, and distrusting of non-magical beings, unless you are very lucky, a *lure* will be needed to attract a unicorn.
+As unicorns are solitary creatures, and distrusting of non-magical beings, unless you are very lucky, a *magical lure* will be needed to attract a unicorn.

 You cannot decamp anywhere near your lure, or the unicorn will notice you and not come close.
 And if you can see the unicorn, there's a good chance the unicorn can see you.
 For this reason, it's vital that you bring some sort of *detection system* with you.